All Products

 Server Load Balancer

-Set the annotation: service.beta.kubernetes.io/alibaba-cloud-loadbalancer-id.
+Set the service.beta.kubernetes.io/alibaba-cloud-loadbalancer-id annotation.

-• When the Service is deleted, CCM deletes the automatically created SLB instance.
+• When the service is deleted, CCM deletes the automatically created SLB instance.

 Listener

-Set the annotation: service.beta.kubernetes.io/alibaba-cloud-loadbalancer-force-override-listeners:
+Set the service.beta.kubernetes.io/alibaba-cloud-loadbalancer-force-override-listeners annotation:

 • If set to "false", CCM does not manage any listener configurations for the SLB instance.